The 100+ Year History of LCPD

 Legg-Calvé-Perthes Disease was lent its name by three doctors instrumental in its discovery and treatment.
-It was first officially discovered by Dr. Georg Clemens Perthes (1869-1927, pictured right), a German orthopedic surgeon and X-ray diagnostic pioneer, in 1898.
+In 1910, it was recognized and published as a disease unrelated to tuberculosis, by three physicians working independently - Arthur Legg (1874–1939), Jacques Calvé (1875–1954), and Georg Perthes (1869–1927).
+It has been said that it was first officially discovered by Dr. Perthes (pictured right), a German orthopedic surgeon and X-ray diagnostic pioneer, in 1910.
 Dr. Perthes took the very first X-ray of a patient with this newly discovered hip disorder.
 Around the same time, Dr. Arthur Legg (1874-1939), an American Orthopedic Surgeon, and Dr. Jacques Calvé (1875-1954), a French Orthopedic Surgeon, also published findings about the disease.

 While these three formally identified the condition that ultimately came to bear their names, the disease was, in fact, first described by an Austrian doctor named Karel Maydl in 1897.
 But due to extensive research and publications by the other doctors, in particular Dr. Perthes, the disease became to be known as Legg-Calvé-Perthes Disease.